 It’s clear to anyone with purchasing power that ecommerce is the future of retail.
-We’ve all seen the statistics: Ecommerce sales are projected to grow to $933.30 billion in 2021, up 17.9% from last year.
+We’ve all seen the statistics: U.S. ecommerce sales are projected to cross $1 trillion for the first time in 2022, according to Insider Intelligence, up *only* 9.4% from last year.

-A contributing driver of this growth are third-party marketplaces, including Amazon, Alibaba, eBay and others, which accounted for 62% of global ecommerce sales in 2020, and $773 billion sold through U.S. marketplaces alone.
-In fact, Amazon sees nearly two million sellers offer products through its marketplace, which account for 56 percent of the items sold on the platform.
+A contributing driver of this growth are third-party marketplaces, including Amazon, Alibaba, eBay and others, which account for more than one-third of global ecommerce sales, with $357 billion coming from the U.S. alone.
+In fact, Amazon has 6.3 million third-party sellers on its marketplace, now at 58% of the total, with more than half of them in selling in North America.

 While marketplaces have made it easier than ever to launch a digital-first brand, the process of getting products to a customer’s door has never been more complex, and marketplace aggregators will face challenges and frustrations handling the supply chain complications.